-In 2018, there were quite a few entities that earned a place on the wall of shame.
+In 2018, there were quite a few companies that found themselves on the wall of shame.
 For starters, there was the California Department of Developmental Services.
 They experienced a theft incident that affected 582,174 patients.
 Following them was MSK Group in Tennessee which experienced an IT incident affecting 566,236 patients.
 And we can’t forget about UnityPoint Health in Des Moines, Iowa.
 Their IT incident affected 1,421,107 patients.
 The list goes on and on… and the number of people affected continues to rise.

 As you can imagine, the effects of these breaches are devastating for patients and extremely costly for companies.
-Healthcare loses more money because of data breaches than any other sector!
+Healthcare looses more money because of data breaches than any other sector!
 While healthcare is incredibly complex, the reasons for these issues are sometimes simple.
 Far too often, user experience – whether it’s the experience of the patient or the worker who has access to the data – is neglected.
 Researchers from Johns Hopkins University and Michigan State University recently completed a study on hospital data breaches in the United States which backs up this claim.
-Their findings, published in JAMA Internal Medicine, were astounding.
+Their findings, published in JAMA Internal Medicine, shed light on this growing porblem.
 Almost 1,800 large data breaches in personal health information (PHI) occurred from 2009 to 2017 and affected over 164 million patients.
 Even more incredible was that 33 hospitals experienced more than one major breach.
 But the most disturbing part of all (as if it could get any worse): More than half of the PHI that was leaked occurred not because of hackers… but because of internal issues!
 If there was ever an example of a human factors fail, this is it.

 “One quarter of all the cases were caused by unauthorized access or disclosure – more than twice the amount that were caused by external hackers.
 This could be an employee taking PHI home or forwarding to a personal account or device, accessing data without authorization, or even through email mistakes, like sending to the wrong recipients, copying instead of blind copying or sharing unencrypted content.”

-If you’re a healthcare provider or an IT company working with a healthcare provider, you need to take action now to prevent something like this from happening to your company and the patients you serve.
+If you’re a healthcare provider, or an IT company working with a healthcare provider, you need to take action now to prevent something like this from happening to your company and the patients you serve.
 If you don’t, the consequences could be severe (yes, even if you’re a smaller company).
 Just this week, twelve state attorneys general filed a lawsuit against a group of IT companies as well as their subsidiaries.
 The suit alleges that poor business practices led to the theft of private healthcare data (including everything from social security numbers to lab results) of 3.9 million people in a 2015 data breach.
 This lawsuit is the first jointly filed multi-state data breach case in federal court based on the federal Health Insurance Portability and Accountability Act, and we expect that it certainly won’t be the last.

 Edinburgh Napier University professor William Buchanan once blogged that the top three threats in computer security are “people, people, and people.”
 He was spot on.
 The good news, however, is that because of this, many of these data breaches are completely preventable.
 Healthcare just needs to understand people in order to solve the problem.
 Perhaps there’s a lack of training for non-technical workers or too few cybersecurity experts at the company.
 Or maybe cybersecurity isn’t a priority in the boardroom.
 Whatever the case is – with human factors experts integrated into a healthcare team, root causes for data breach incidents will be found and broken systems and disconnected processes will become a thing of the past.
-Human factors experts don’t just work with IT.
-They align the goals of every department involved so that priorities – like preventing data breaches – are met.
+Human factors experts don’t just work with IT, they align the goals of every department involved so that priorities – like preventing data breaches – are met.
 Humans may not be error-free, but the odds of preventing disastrous outcomes can certainly be improved upon.
 Human factors helps people to work their best, improves the performance of the systems they use, and reduces error rates leading to safer outcomes for all involved in the healthcare system.